Cyber Security

 Explore the Mechanics of Spam Bombing Attacks

-Attackers often employ social engineering tactics to exacerbate the situation, tricking users into subscribing to various mailing lists.
+Attackers often employ to exacerbate the situation, tricking users into subscribing to various mailing lists.
 This not only increases the volume of unwanted messages but also conceals harmful content within seemingly legitimate notifications.
 The messages can range from genuine-looking alerts to blatant junk, making it increasingly difficult for victims to discern important communications.

 Follow the arrows to see how spam bomb attacks develop and what organizations can do to counteract them.
 Red boxes represent the stages of the attack, while green boxes highlight the proactive measures to protect vital communications.